On the Connectivity of Token Graphs of Trees: Introduction

-The main result of this paper is the following. \begin{theo} If $G$ is a tree of order $n$ and $1\leq k\leq n-1$ then \end{theo} We remark that while the hypothesis $k\leq \kappa(G)$ has played a central role in both results on $\kappa(F_k(G))$ stated in~\cite{fabila2012tokengraphs,leanos2018connectivity} this hypothesis does not hold when $G$ is a tree; this absence is responsible for the new difficulties in proof of Theorem~\ref{thm:main}.
+We remark that while the hypothesis $k\leq \kappa(G)$ has played a central role in both results on $\kappa(F_k(G))$ stated in~\cite{fabila2012tokengraphs,leanos2018connectivity}, this hypothesis does not hold when $G$ is a tree; this absence is responsible for the new difficulties in the proof of Theorem~\ref{thm:main}.

 We now recall some standard notation which is used throughout this paper.
 Let $u$ and $v$ be distinct vertices of $G$.
 The distance between $u$ and $v$ in $G$ is denoted by $d_G(u,v)$ (we sometimes write $d(u,v)$ when $G$ is understood from the context); we write $uv$ to mean that $u$ and $v$ are adjacent.
-The {\em neighbourhood} of $v$ in $G$ is the set $\{u\in V(G): uv\in E(G)\}$ and it is denoted by $N_G(v)$.
-The {\em degree} of $v$ is the number $\deg_G(v):=|N_G(v)|$.
-The number $\delta(G):=\min\{deg_G(v): v\in V(G)\}$ is the {\em minimum degree} of $G$.
-A {\em $u-v$ path of} $G$ is starting at $u$ and ending in $v$.
+The \emph{neighbourhood} of $v$ in $G$ is the set $\{u\in V(G): uv\in E(G)\}$ and it is denoted by $N_G(v)$.
+The \emph{degree} of $v$ is the number $\deg_G(v):=|N_G(v)|$.
+The number $\delta(G):=\min\{deg_G(v): v\in V(G)\}$ is the \emph{minimum degree} of $G$.
+A \emph{$u-v$ path of} $G$ is starting at $u$ and ending in $v$.
 Let $U$ and $W$ be subsets of $V(G)$.
 We use: $G\setminus W$ to denote the subgraph of $G$ that results by removing $W$ from $G$; $U\setminus W$ to denote set subtraction; and $U\triangle W$ to denote symmetric difference.
 For brevity, if $m$ is a positive integer, then we use $[m]$ to denote $\{1,\ldots,m\}$.
 We follow the convention that $[m]=\emptyset$ for $m=0$.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:constructions} we establish several ways to construct paths in $F_k(G)$ which come from the concatenation of certain paths of $G$.
 These paths of $F_k(G)$ play a central role in our constructive proof of Theorem~\ref{thm:main}.
 In Section~\ref{sec:basicfacts} we give some basic results on the connectivity structure of $F_k(G)$ which help us to simplify significantly the proof of Theorem~\ref{thm:main}.
 Finally, in Section~\ref{sec:proof} we prove Theorem~\ref{thm:main}.